arookas/flaaffy/cotton.md

 |.undefinelabel _name_|Undefines the label named _name_.
 If none exists, the directive will do nothing.|
 |.align _multiple_|Writes padding zeroes until the binary file size is a multiple of _multiple_ bytes.
 If the size is already of the specified multiple, nothing is written. _multiple_ may be any immediate value or variable.|

-There are also [POD](https://en.wikipedia.org/wiki/Passive_data_structure) directives, allowing you to embed unadultered immediates into the binary file.
+There are also [POD](https://en.wikipedia.org/wiki/Passive_data_structure) directives, allowing you to embed unadulterated immediates into the binary file.
 Each of these directives may be followed by an immediate or a variable.
 The 24-bit directive also supports labels.